-The US Food and Drug Administration (FDA) has made a commitment to inform the public about urogynecologic surgical mesh for prolapse and stress urinary incontinence (SUI), and maintains information on their website for patients about SUI and the use of surgical mesh for repair of SUI.
+The FDA has made a commitment to inform the public about urogynecologic surgical mesh for pelvic organ prolapse (POP) and maintains information on their website for patients about POP and the use of surgical mesh for repair of POP.

-The information provided by the FDA for mesh used in the treatment of stress urinary incontinence is not specific to one company or specific product line.
-To ensure you receive the full list of potential risks for specific mesh devices, please discuss with your healthcare provider.
+The information provided by the FDA for mesh used in the treatment of pelvic organ prolapse is not specific to any company or specific product line.
+To ensure you receive the full list of potential risks for any specific mesh device, please discuss with your healthcare provider.

 The information below has been taken directly from the FDA’s website regarding urogynecologic surgical mesh.
 Please note that these excerpts include information on mesh used to treat stress urinary incontinence and pelvic organ prolapse.

 Use the links below to access the latest from the FDA regarding urogynecologic surgical mesh:

 - Considerations about Surgical Mesh for POP

 Restorelle® Y, Y Contour™, M, L, and XL

 Patient Materials (Direct to Consumer)

 Important Safety Information: